nordicsmartgovernment/Pilot/README.md

 #### Mandate
 New tab called Mandate (put in between signatory rights and financial statement).

+Mandate identifier - SE123456 (Change prefix to NO, DK, IS, FI)

 Date of issue - 2025-12-12

 Delegable - No

-Identifier - SE123456 (Change prefix to NO, DK, IS, FI)

 Status - Active